iotaledger/introduction-docs/docs/libraries/wallet.md

 # IOTA Wallet Library

 The wallet library is a stateful library for developers; essentially it's a programmable wallet.
-It is recommended that you use this library if you are mainly using IOTA for token transfers.
-This library also supports the handling and monitoring of multiple account/addresses at the same time where its stateful design helps with the management of them.
+We recommended that you use this library if you are mainly using IOTA for token transfers.
+This library stateful design add support for handling and monitoring of multiple account/addresses.

 Additionally, it also supports the [Stronghold.rs](https://github.com/iotaledger/stronghold.rs) enclave, incorporating the best security practices in one package: